fleetdm/fleet/handbook/brand.md

 ## For editors

-We encourage and equip our writers to succeed by themselves in editing quests, but tpyos are inevitable.
-Here's where the Fleet editor steps in, and the following are our handy guides to editor bliss at Fleet.
+While we encourage and equip our writers to succeed by themselves in editing quests, tpyos are inevitable.
+Here's where the Fleet editor steps in.

-Let's start by looking at some common content types that require an editor pass.
+The following is our handy guide to editor bliss at Fleet, but first, let's start by looking at some common content types that require an editor pass.

 - Recently merged Pull Requests to the handbook and docs.
 - Articles, release posts, and press releases.